kleinesfilmroellchen/spcasm/README.md

 > Modern SNES SPC700 toolchain

 spcasm is a modern toolchain for the SPC700 processor architecture, famously used in the S-SMP as the sound co-processor of the SNES. spcasm is designed to be user-friendly, fast and feature-rich.

-Different from other assemblers for the SNES architecture family, spcasm is not intended for ROM hacking and patching in general, but regular from-scratch software development.
+The spcasm project has expanded into emulation, and a cycle-accurate emulator called `sapemu` is being worked on.

 spcasm consists of: